cnpem/iguape/README.md

 Junior Cintra Mauricio

 ## License
+This project is under the GNU-GPL 3.0.
+For more information, see LICENSE.txt

 ## Project status
 Iguape is fully operational at Paineira.
 Working on distribution for Paineira users.